 Because Easter Sunday happens.
 Because death does not conquer all, there.
 Because what is good, pure, powerful, eternal, will rise again to life.

-Whether you are Christian or atheist, Catholic, Quaker or Buddhist (in truth I consider myself to be a hybrid of these), whether music is your religion or maybe science is what defines you and your relationship to the world, I challenge you to listen to this and tell me it doesn’t stir you in some deep, ultra-powerful way.
+Whether you are Christian or atheist, Catholic, Quaker or Buddhist (in truth I consider myself to be a hybrid of the last three), whether music is your religion or maybe science is what defines you and your relationship to the world, I challenge you to listen to this and tell me it doesn’t stir you in some deep, ultra-powerful way.
 And to sneak in a little of the theological vibe, here it is on the organ, played beautifully by Diane Meredith Belcher.